ronenfreeman/microsoft-homework/README.md

 - Take into account the delay to fetch the Bitcoin rate and other app processing (to decide how long a minute is between checking for new rates)
 - Add persistence in case the app crashes
 - Ensure quotas are available for node autoscaling

+## Problems:
+- quotas.
+Had to use cloud shell to see
+- Network policy didnt allow routing from nginx controller. label namespace